chuangcaleb/wtsa/_poosts/Film Reviews/Mulan II Rewrite – Beat Sheet.md

 ### Rewrite Plot Structure

-- **Hook**: *Three princesses play around.
-Their Queen Mother reprimands them, sorrowful herself.*
+- **Hook**: `Three princesses play around.
+Their Queen Mother reprimands them, sorrowful herself.`
 - **Inciting Incident**: The Emperor summons the Mulan and Shang to the palace for a secret mission.
 Mushu finds out he would lose his status as family guardian, as well as Mulan, should they get married.
 - **Key Event**: The duo decide to call off their wedding, and head to the palace.
-The Emperor quests them to escort his three princess daughters to form an alliance with Lord Qin to protect them from coming *Hun raids*.
+The Emperor quests them to escort his three princess daughters to form an alliance with Lord Qin to protect them from coming `Hun raids`.
-- **First Plot Point**: They leave their kingdom with the three princesses, three guards, *and an entourage of guards*.
+- **First Plot Point**: They leave their kingdom with the three princesses, three guards, `and an entourage of guards`.
-- **First Pinch Point**: *They get ambushed by Huns, separating them from the rest of the soldiers.
-They press on ahead to make the deadline.*
+- **First Pinch Point**: `They get ambushed by Huns, separating them from the rest of the soldiers.
+They press on ahead to make the deadline.`
 - **Midpoint**: The oldest princess, Ting-Ting, asserts to her sisters that they must follow their duty over their heart.
 Nevertheless, they sneak out with the guards to attend a festival.
-- **Second Pinch Point**: *They get ambushed again at the festival.* Shang puts his foot down, and forbids their blossoming relationships.
-Mulan is incredulous and *considers* they *should* break their own relationship off.
+- **Second Pinch Point**: `They get ambushed again at the festival.` Shang puts his foot down, and forbids their blossoming relationships.
+Mulan is incredulous and `considers` to break their own relationship off.
-- **Third Plot Point**: They get ambushed by the Mongols, resulting in Shang falling to his death.
+- **Third Plot Point**: Continuing their journey, they get ambushed, resulting in Shang falling to his death.
 They regroup and mourn.
 Mulan decides to offer herself in the princesses' place.
-- **Climactic Inciting**: *Huns ambush the Qin palace.
-Everyone retreats inside.*
+- **Climactic Inciting**: `Huns ambush the Qin palace.
+Everyone retreats inside.`
-- **Climactic Midpoint**: *The three guards joins the fight.
-They must fight their way to light the signal fire to call for reinforcements, but gently fan it to make it grow.*
+- **Climactic Midpoint**: `The three guards joins the fight.
+They must fight their way to light the signal fire to call for reinforcements, but gently fan it to make it grow.`
-- **Climactic Moment**: *Reinforcements are called.
+- **Climactic Moment**: `Reinforcements are called.
 One last Hun makes an attempt on Lord Qin, which is blocked by Shang, alive.
 Shang announces that the village that his father had died protecting was actually in Qin's dynasty.
-Shang demands for Qin to honor them by not requiring Mulan's marriage, to which Qin is pressed to fulfill.*
+Shang demands for Qin to honor them by not requiring Mulan's marriage, to which Qin is pressed to fulfill.`
-- **Resolution**: China is saved, due to the alliance. *Upon accusations of treason, the princesses vouch for the guards.
-They all attend Mulan and Shang's wedding, whereupon Mushu officiates and completely fulfills his duty.*
+- **Resolution**: China is saved, due to the alliance. `Upon accusations of treason, the princesses vouch for the guards.
+They all attend Mulan and Shang's wedding, whereupon Mushu officiates and completely fulfills his duty.`

 ---